wkumari/draft-vandergaast-edns-client-subnet/README.md

         *  FAMILY, set to 0x00 0x01, the same as the request.

-        *  SOURCE NETMASK, set to 0x18, copied from the request.
+        *  SOURCE PREFIX-LENGTH, set to 0x18, copied from the request.

-        *  SCOPE NETMASK, set to 0x1B, indicating a /27 network.
+        *  SCOPE PREFIX-LENGTH, set to 0x1B, indicating a /27 network.

         *  ADDRESS, set to 0xC0 0x00 0x02 0xE0, copied from the request.

    9. RNS receives the reply containing an edns-client-subnet option.
-        The resolver verifies that FAMILY, SOURCE NETMASK, and the SOURCE NETMASK bits of ADDRESS match the request.
+        The resolver verifies that FAMILY, SOURCE PREFIX-LENGTH, and the SOURCE PREFIX-LENGTH bits of ADDRESS match the request.
 If not, the message is discarded.

    10. The reply is interpreted as usual.
-Since the reply contains an edns-client-subnet option, the ADDRESS, SCOPE NETMASK, and FAMILY in the response are used to cache the entry.
+Since the reply contains an edns-client-subnet option, the ADDRESS, SCOPE PREFIX-LENGTH, and FAMILY in the response are used to cache the entry.

    11. RNS sends a response to stub resolver SR, without including an